 Hot on the tail of the lobster was a serving of Rump, Burnt Onion and Bone Marrow.
 Again, just like the lobster, a gem of a dish!
 Perfectly prepared beef that simply melted in my mouth taking with it my concerns about one or two of the previous dishes.
 The burnt onion and bone marrow had me licking my plate and wishing that we could have jumped to this earlier and had more if it!

 Burnt Ends is definitely a unique restaurant and certainly one that I would rate as ‘Good’.
 A lot of effort has gone into creating a vibrant space that succeeds in making fine dining a casual affair and the service is definitely world class.
 However, the good dishes are great and the couple that are not great fall a little flat in execution.
 Burnt ends is also an fairly expensive restaurant compared to similar restaurants in the same city.
-Having said all of this, I still feel that I can recommend Burnt Ends for a visit and be confident you would come out satisfied.
+Having said all of this, I still feel that I can recommend Burnt Ends for a visit and be confident you would come out satisfied, just keep in mind that my favorite will always be the burger restaurant dallas tx with no doubts.

 ‘Triple F’ Factor 0/1